craftercms/craftercms/README.md

 Read the docs here: https://docs.craftercms.org/current

 This repository is for developers interested in contributing to Crafter CMS, customizing their own release, or building the latest.
-This parent project helps you build one of:
+This parent project helps you build the following:

 1. Deployable Crafter CMS bundle
 2. Docker images